Professionals should not go up against their regulator alone

-• decide who has a certificate to practice as an optometrist.
+• decide who has a certificate to practice as an optometrist

-• handle complaints against optometrists.
+• handle complaints against optometrists

 If you plan to apply to the College or have received notice of complaint it is important that you have representation to protect your interests and defend your rights.